openshift/openshift-origin-design/web-console/developer/advanced/advanced.md

 # Advanced
 Advanced is a primary nav item in the OpenShift Developer perspective.

-Clicking “Advanced” will open/close the advanced secondary navigation items items
+Clicking “Advanced” will open/close the advanced secondary navigation items

 ## Projects
 The Projects page is the same page as displayed in the Administrator perspective.